NirajMorar/Capstone/README.md

 #Capstone
 Capstone Code - SenseYoSoles!
-Section made for android app and any firmware -- firmware chose not to use it
+Section made for android app for easy sharing of application updates